Why a task in Qaxa is more than a checkbox

 How it works

-Tasks stay simple — but grow as you need them to.
+Tasks stay simple but scale with the complexity of the work.
 You don’t lose the thread, the files, or the plot.
 It’s not just a list.
 It’s how work moves forward — privately, together.

 What’s next

-We’re exploring small improvements.
-Due dates.
-Additional filters.
-Keyboard navigation.
-But the core won’t change: A task in Qaxa is more than a checkbox.
-It’s a step — and a signal.
+We’re exploring small improvements: Advanced filtering and keyboard-first navigation.
+But the core philosophy won't change: A task in Qaxa is more than a checkbox.
+It’s a secure step forward.

 Keep reading the blog